Couette flow

 In fluid dynamics, Couette flow is the flow of a viscous fluid in the space between two surfaces, one of which is moving tangentially relative to the other.
 The relative motion of the surfaces imposes a shear stress on the fluid and induces flow.
 Depending on the definition of the term, there may also be an applied pressure gradient in the flow direction.

 The Couette configuration models certain practical problems, like the Earth's mantle and atmosphere, and flow in lightly loaded journal bearings.
 It is also employed in viscometry and to demonstrate approximations of reversibility.

 It is named after Maurice Couette, a Professor of Physics at the French University of Angers in the late 19th century.
+Isaac Newton first defined the problem of Couette flow in Proposition 51 of his Philosophiæ Naturalis Principia Mathematica, and expanded upon the ideas in Corollary 2.